Bachelor of Arts

-This major introduces you to journalism and media relations preparing you for a career in a range of genres.
-You'll graduate with foundational knowledge including the boundaries of legal and ethical journalism, plus how to frame the narrative and write for a variety of settings.
+This major introduces you to journalism and media relations, preparing you for a career in a range of genres.
+You'll graduate with foundational knowledge, including legal and ethical journalism, plus how to frame the narrative and write for various settings.

-The Liberal Arts major is available if you wish to gain credit for another course.
+The Liberal Arts major is available to gain credit for studies you may have completed in another course.
 Approval from the Head of Course is required to access this major.

-If you're thinking about becoming a secondary school teacher, this is a suitable choice for you.
-This major is designed to fast-track you to our Master of Teaching where you can apply for four units of credit.
+If you're considering becoming a teacher, choose from our Pathway to Teaching majors in Early Childhood, Primary or Secondary Teaching.
+These majors are designed to fast-track you to our Master of Teaching, where you can apply for four units of credit.

-You'll learn key concepts surrounding crisis communications, celebrity public relations, media industries, social media and society ensuring your ability to communicate effectively within an organisational environment.
-As a graduate, you may find employment in areas of employee relations, reputation and crisis management, media, content management, event management, communication strategy, and product development.
+You'll learn key concepts surrounding crisis communications, celebrity public relations, media industries, social media and society, ensuring your ability to communicate effectively within an organisational environment.
+As a graduate, you may find employment in employee relations, reputation and crisis management, media, content management, event management, communication strategy, and product development.

-You'll explore areas including medieval theatre, commedia dell'arte, Shakespeare and modernism as well as a range of contemporary Australian and international theatre plays and practice.
-Plus, you'll master theatre methods and develop your own creative practice.
+You'll explore medieval theatre, commedia dell'arte, Shakespeare and modernism and contemporary Australian and international theatre plays and practices.
+Plus, you'll master theatre methods and develop your creative approach.

 Expand your horizons with the study of self-expression and exploration through visual art.
-You will seek out the connection between culture and society, with visual art.
-Plus, you'll learn to analyse how culture impacts us as individuals and develop professional skills to connect with the arts infrastructure.
+With visual art, you will seek out the connection between culture and society.
+Plus, you'll learn to analyse how culture impacts us as individuals and develop professional skills to connect with the art infrastructure.

-Explore the origins of theatre, musical theatre, Australian drama and the evolution of comedy within theatre in this minor.
+Explore the origins of theatre, musical theatre, Australian drama and comedy's evolution within theatre in this minor.